zer0def/nginxinc-kubernetes-ingress/site/content/installation/build-nginx-ingress-controller.md

 ---
-description:
-docs: DOCS-1453
-doctypes:
-- installation
 title: Build NGINX Ingress Controller
 toc: true
-weight: 200
+weight: 400
+type: how-to
+product: NIC
+docs: DOCS-1453
 ---

 This document describes how to build an F5 NGINX Ingress Controller image from source code and upload it to a private Docker registry.